Los Alamos National LaboratoryCoordinator: Paul Bradley

 - making breakthroughs in nanotechnology and materials science, including quantum dots and high temperature superconductors

 - high energy density physics, with experiments on Los Alamos' Trident laser facility as well as the Omega laser at Rochester and the National Ignition Facility at Livermore

 - biosciences, including models for HIV and avian flu

 Students and postdocs are involved in many of these projects and across all other areas of science at Los Alamos.

 Los Alamos National Laboratory is managed for the U.S. Department of Energy, National Nuclear Security Administration by Los Alamos National Security, LLC.

-There is general information for students and postdoc candidates under the "Careers, Jobs" tab ("Career Options" section) of the LANL website.
+There is general information for students and postdoctoral candidates under the "Careers" tab ("Career Resources" section) of the LANL website.